HOME

 The normal human vision system has the remarkable ability to classify objects based on the distribution in space of the red, green, and blue color components of light emanating from the objects.
 This ability can be exploited to classify based on the distribution of any three variables by creating a "false color" image in which each variable is assigned to a different color component.

 For example, this false color image results from the combination of images from two different sensors in a simulated baggage inspection system.
 Suspicious organic materials appear reddish brown, automatically detectable by WAY-2C.
-The interpretated image highlights such regions in red.
+The interpreted image highlights such regions in red.
 It can also trigger an alarm signal when a specified color class is detected.

 Suitcase suitcase inspection results